YOCOING/YOCO/CONTRIBUTING.md

 # YOCO (You Only Copy Once) Contributing Guide

-We thank to everyone who takes the time to contribute to [YOCO](https://github.com/YouOnlyCopyOnce/YOCO)!
+We thank everyone who takes the time to contribute to [YOCO](https://github.com/YouOnlyCopyOnce/YOCO)!

-In this document, We would like to address some step before contributing to YOCO.
-If you want to jump to right in, We'd like to recomment to start with this document.
+In this document, We would like to address some steps before contributing to YOCO.
+If you want to jump to right in, we recommend starting with this document.

 ## Table of Content